tlswg/tls13-spec/draft-ietf-tls-tls13.md

-by the Finished exchange: because the ServerKeyExchange, a message present in TLS 1.2 and below, includes a signature over both random values, it is not possible for an active attacker to modify the randoms without detection as long as ephemeral ciphers are used.
+by the Finished exchange: because the ServerKeyExchange, a message present in TLS 1.2 and below, includes a signature over both random values, it is not possible for an active attacker to modify the random values without detection as long as ephemeral ciphers are used.
 It does not provide downgrade protection when static RSA is used.

 Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients